areas-boot-camp-modules/11-express.js/README.md

-# areas-boot-camp/files
+# areas-boot-camp/classes

-This is a place to store files for class.
+This is a place to store stuff for classes.